All About Wills

 - Health Care Surrogate: Florida law now allows individuals to designate a person to make health care decisions for them when the individual may not be able to do so.
 Included in this power of attorney for health care or designation of health care surrogate, is the power to decide when to withdraw medical procedures and treatments.

-- Pre-Need Guardian Designation: Florida law allows you to designate a person, or persons, who could be appointed legal guardian over your person or your property, or both, should you become incapacitated, or over your children should you become incapacitated and upon your death.
+- Pre-Need Guardian Designation: Florida law allows you to designate a person, or people, who could be appointed legal guardian over your person or your property, or both, should you become incapacitated, or over your children should you become incapacitated and upon your death.
 If you fail to designate a guardian, the Probate Court will do so for you, if and when it becomes necessary.